mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

 In the `$watch` method all we do is to append a new element to the `$$watchers` list.
-The new element contains a watched expression, a watcher (observer or callback) and the last value of the expression.
-Since the returned value by `this.$eval` could be an object (referent type) we need to clone it.
+The new element contains a watched expression, a callback (observer) and the `last` result of the expression's evaluation.
+Since the returned value by `this.$eval` could be a reference to something, we need to clone it.

 Now lets see how we create and destroy scopes!